How to Install roof flashing

-Fit roof flashings –This video shows how to Install roof flashing and covers every aspect from start to finish including straps, fixing and finishing.
+Fit roof flashings – This video shows how to install roof flashing and covers every aspect from start to finish including straps, fixing and finishing.

 How to point brickwork – This is a beginners guide to pointing up.
 Great for brickwork, chimneys or roof details like flashings.
-A decent pointing trowel can be found on this page or in the links at the bottom of the page.

 What flashing depth into a wall ?

 If you’re cutting a new chase into the mortar between two brickwork courses you will often see the measurement of 25mm ( 1″ ) recommended as the minimum depth for lead flashings to be set into a chase.

 Keep in mind the depth of 25 mm is a quarter of the width of your remaining mortar.
 This is absolutely fine until the brickwork becomes unstable, this can happen for several reasons and must be considered before setting this as your chosen depth.